 What are the 4 predominant grape varieties of the Loire Valley and their areas of production?

-What are the black grapes of the Loire Valley?
+Name some of the black grapes grown in the Loire Valley.

 - Cabernet Franc

 - Pinot Noir

 What are the Loire Valley’s 4 most eminent appellations growing Sauvignon Blanc?

 What are differences or similarities between Muscadet and Melon de Bourgogne/Melon Blanc?